Himawari-8 and 9

 • SCA (Solar Calibration Assembly) delivers on-orbit calibration over mission life

-• ECAL (Electronic Calibration) verifies linearity throughout mission
+• ECAL (Electronic Calibration) verifies linearity throughout the mission

 • Operational calibration is routinely performed: